Data Driven Web Design: How to Build Better-Performing B2B Websites

 Rage clicks” or repeated clicks on a webpage that indicate frustration, are helpful in identifying UX issues like broken links, confusing site elements, website bugs, and slow pages.

-These can be observed real time during a usability test, from session recordings.
+These can be observed in real time during a usability test or from session recordings.
 Some platforms, like Hotjar and Fullstory, allow you to filter for “rage click” events and watch only the sessions where users rage clicked.
-Watching these sessions can help you figure out what is frustrating users.

 For example, if many users rage click on the same site element multiple times, such as a CTA, this might signal a broken link or slow loading speed.